 10.1.2 Inappropriate or obnoxious behaviour that is detrimental to the image of the club or any member or officer.

-10.1.3 Consumption of alcohol or any other potentially impairing substance by a motorcycle operator prior to or during any ride organized and posted by a chapter, its Officers or a qualified Road Captain.
+10.1.3 Consumption of alcohol, or any other potentially impairing substance, including but not limited to prescription medication and/or legalized marijuana by a motorcycle operator, prior to or during any ride organized and posted by a chapter, its Officers, or a qualified Road Captain.

 10.1.4 Solicitations of members for the purpose of joining another club.